Frequently asked questions about reporting doping

 You can contact us to discuss your concerns, please contact DFSNZ’s Investigations and Intelligence Team, in confidence, directly at 0800 DRUGFREE (378 437) or firstname.lastname@example.org

-6. Is there anything I should do before filing a report?
+6. Is there anything I should do before contacting DFSNZ?

-We know that this may cause some worry for you.
-To ease any concerns, we encourage you to read the Report Doping Policy which sets out your rights and responsibilities through this process.
+No. We know that this may cause some worry for you, and we encourage you to call our team to talk through any concerns.
+You may also wish to read the Report Doping Policy which sets out your rights and responsibilities through this process.

 Should you wish to seek further advice prior to making a formal disclosure of an alleged misconduct, you are welcome to contact the DFSNZ Investigations and Intelligence Team, in confidence, at 0800 DRUGFREE (378 437) or email@example.com

-7. What happens when I file a report?
+7. What happens when I raise a concern with you?

 Your report will be directed to DFSNZ’s Investigations and Intelligence Team who investigate your allegations.
 An investigator may contact you for additional information.
 This can include email correspondence, phone calls and/or face-to-face interviews.